sebastianhuettemann/sentence_classification/README.md

 # Data Descriptions

 ## Dataset_Training.xlsx
-This file contains 3,268 sentences from open-source AIS8 articles (AIS 2021).
+This file contains 3,268 sentences from open-access AIS8 articles (AIS 2021).
 We sampled these sentences from 117 articles and classified each sentence into one of three categories: belongs_to_article, related_work, and background_information.
 This dataset was annotated by the author of the paper.

 ## Dataset_Evaluation.xlsx